Broken Detailed Balance and Entropy Production in CPTP Quantum Brownian Motion: General framework

-Using this framework, we can identify anomalous terms in phase-space, with respect to classical Brownian motion, whose origin stems in the complete positivity requirement, and characterize their effects on the thermodynamics of the stationary state.
-In particular, we are able to demonstrate that all space covariant and completely positive and trace preserving (CPTP) quadratic master equations lead to nonequilibrium steady states characterized by a constant entropy production rate or a reversible nonequilibrium current.
-As a consequence, thermalization, as intended classically i.e. satisfying the DB in \cref{eq: cond_DB_main} , cannot be achieved with these theories.
+Using this framework, we can identify anomalous terms in the FP equation for the Wigner function, which do not have a counterpart in classical Brownian motion.
+These anomalous terms stem from the complete positivity requirement, and affect the thermodynamics of the stationary state.
+In particular, we are able to demonstrate that all translation-covariant and completely positive and trace preserving (CPTP) quadratic master equations lead to nonequilibrium steady states characterized by a constant entropy production rate or a reversible nonequilibrium current.
+As a consequence, thermalization, as intended classically, \emph{i.e.} satisfying the DB in \cref{eq: cond_DB_main}, cannot be achieved witin these models.
+We point out that the assumptions of the dynamics to be CPTP and translational covariance are very natural and invoke in several notable models: the Joos-Zeh and the Cladeira-Legget models \cite{joos1985emergence,caldeira1981influence} in the gaussian regime and more in general in equation of motion of optomechanical systems \cite{barchielli2015quantum}, the Continuous Spontaneous Collapse \cite{bassi2005energy} and the Diósi-Penrose \cite{diosi1987universal,diosi1989models,penrose1996gravity} models.